Praveen-collab-analyst/Indian_Airlines_Ticket_Price_Prediction/README.md

 Predict airline ticket prices using machine learning and data analytics.

+---

 ## Overview

-This project leverages Python and machine learning to analyze and predict airline ticket prices based on various flight features.
-The workflow includes data exploration, visualization, preprocessing, feature engineering, model training, evaluation, and deployment.
+This repository contains a complete workflow for predicting airline ticket prices using Python and machine learning.
+The project covers data exploration, visualization, preprocessing, feature engineering, model training, evaluation, and deployment.

+---

 ## Features